 The Good

-The Load Capacity: According to Hyperlite Mountain Gear, the Junction is designed to carry loads of up to 40 lb / 18.14 kg.
-On one of my trips with the Junction I put this to the test – packing out 15 lb / 6.8 kg of beer, five days worth of food, a bear can, a three-person tent, a 3 lb / 1.36 kg tripod, and all the rest of the gear needed to survive in the backcountry.
-It was definitely over the recommended 40 lb / 18.14 kg and despite it being objectively heavy, I found the Junction to carry the load a lot more comfortably than expected.
+According to Hyperlite Mountain Gear, the Junction is designed to carry loads of up to 40 lb / 18.14 kg.
+On one of my trips with the Junction, I put this to the test – packing out 15 lb / 6.8 kg of beer, five days worth of food, a bear can, a three-person tent, a 3 lb / 1.36 kg tripod, and all the rest of the gear needed to survive in the backcountry.
+It was definitely over the recommended 40 lb / 18.14 kg, and despite it being objectively heavy, I found the Junction to carry the load a lot more comfortably than expected.
 As the beer slowly disappeared from my pack and I approached (and eventually broke) the 40 lbs / 18.14 kg limit, my comfort only improved.
 Best of all, the weight didn’t do any damage to the structural integrity of the pack.

-The Waterproofness: The fancy and expensive fabric that the Junction is made of (DCF50 in the case of the white and DCF150 for the black) is waterproof.
+The fancy and expensive fabric that the Junction is made of (DCF50 in the case of the white and DCF150 for the black) is waterproof.
 What about the bits of the pack where pieces of fabric meet and are sewn together?
-Hyperlite seam seals all side seams and behind all sewn-on pack features which means that no water is getting inside the pack (so long as you roll the top down and don’t fully submerge it because there are three drainage holes at the bottom of the pack).
+Hyperlite seam seals all side seams and behind all sewn-on pack features, which means that no water is getting inside the pack (so long as you roll the top down and don’t fully submerge it because there are three drainage holes at the bottom of the pack).
 No need for a pack liner or a trash compactor bag inside of your pack to keep everything dry.

 The Okay

-The Options: As explained above, there are a lot of options when it comes to Hyperlite packs and it can be a bit confusing at first.
-The Hyperlite Mountain Gear Junction is essentially the same pack as the Southwest, Windrider, and Northrim just with a different configuration of pockets.
+As explained above, there are a lot of options when it comes to Hyperlite packs, and it can be a bit confusing at first.
+The Hyperlite Mountain Gear Junction is essentially the same pack as the Southwest, Windrider, and Northrim, just with a different configuration of pockets.
 I would say that it’s best when compared with the Southwest and Windrider.
 If you can’t afford to have any mesh on your pack because of canyoneering, bushwhacking, or whatever, the Northrim is probably a good option instead of the Junction.
 There could just be one pack called “The Hyperlite Backpack” with customizable sizes, pockets, and colors that would essentially be all the versions described here.

-The Hip Belt Pockets: The hip belt pockets on the Junction have been improved since previous iterations of Hyperlite packs, but they’re still not my favorite.
+The hip belt pockets on the Junction have been improved since previous iterations of Hyperlite packs, but they’re still not my favorite.
 The capacity has increased to seven Clif bars (you might be able to fit more if you smash them), but the side pockets are still not large enough to fit my phone (which has a 6.3-in / 16-cm screen) with a case.
 I can get my phone with its case into the pocket with a little bit of work when I’m not wearing the pack, but it’s not an easy or convenient fit when the pack is on.

 Hyperlite Mountain Gear 2400 Pocket